-A Five Points family is ready to venture outside the beltline.
-Davis Knox Craig III, a doctor, and his wife Mary Anna Dover Craig, a mother and micITBit member, have spent the last few weeks carefully preparing for their annual holiday visit to the Angus Barn.
-The 10.3 mile journey from their house in Five Points can be treacherous, especially at this time of the year.
+A Five Points family is preparing for a trek outside the beltline.
+Davis Knox Craig III and his wife, Mary Anna Dover Craig, have spent the last few weeks carefully planning for their annual holiday visit to the Angus Barn.
+The 10.3 mile journey from their house in Five Points to the Barn of Angus can be treacherous, especially at this time of the year.

-“Last Christmas, the beltline was too busy to ford.
+“The beltline was too busy to ford last year.
 That’s when we lost Little Davis….”
 Mary Anna said, her voice trailing off as she talked about their only child.
-Note: Little Davis did not almost die, he just threw a tantrum so unbearable that his father slipped him a Go-Gurt laced with Ambien to put him to sleep for the duration of the trip.
+Note: Little Davis did not die of dysentery, he just threw a tantrum so unbearable that his father fed him a Go-Gurt laced with Ambien to put him to sleep for the duration of the trip.

 A trip of this magnitude requires a lot of planning.
-Earlier this week, the family updated their 2017 Yukon (from Thompson Buick GMC Cadillac, obviously) with the latest maps, and upgraded their in-SUV WiFi to Google Fiber.
+The family added AT&T Fiber to their 2018 Yukon from Thompson Buick GMC Cadillac.

 “We had to make sure our WiFi would work because cell service can be spotty out there,” said Mary Anna.
-“I’m bringing my iPad so I can watch The Crown on Netflix and do last minute shopping using WNFIV’s Amazon link.
+“I’m bringing my iPad so I can watch The Great British Bake Off on Netflix and do last minute shopping.
 Little Davis can watch Paw Patrol on his iPad, and Big Davis can just drive in silence.”

-With their entertainment planned out, the family still had to prepare for the worst: being stuck outside the beltline.
+With their entertainment planned out, the family still had to prepare for the possibility of being stuck outside the beltline.